paradigm-lab/GoLang-Programmers/README.md

 	* Slices
+		- Backed by array

 		- Creation
+			* Slice existing array or slice
+			* Literal style
+			* Via make function
+				- a := make([]int, 10) // Create slice with capacity and length == 10
+				- a := make([]int, 10, 100) // Slice with length == 10 and capacity == 100

 		- Built-in Functions
+			* len function return length of slice
+			* cap function returns length of undelying array
+			* append function to add elements to slice
+				* May cause expensive copy operation if underlying array is too small

 		- Working with slices
+			* Copies refer to same underlying array